kosniaz/today_i_learned/README.md

 ```
 This was no disk failure.
 It was the bloody Lamtech Webcam!
 After removal, I didn't have this problem again.
 I will try again to connect it, just to make sure my hypothesis is correct.
 I will update if something else pops up.

-## docker engine has limited subnets for its network pool
+## Help, my server is blocking my IP!
+(Or 'docker engine has limited subnets for its network pool')

 By default, docker networks are created and assigned a subnet each.
 The subnets created are drawn from the 172.17.0.0/16-172.31.0.0/16 subnet range, i.e.: